Welcome to the fluidfm forum

 The surface of the FluidFM® nanosyringe needs to be hydrophobic to avoid cell adhesion.
 Therefore, a thin layer of a silicone based solution (Sigmacote®) is added to the probe, following the coating protocol.
 The probe can be coated and stored up to one week before its use.

-Plasmids must be endotoxin-free and eluted in filtered TE pH7.4 buffer.
+Plasmids can be prepared using a Maxiprep kit.
+Manipulation must be endotoxin-free and plasmid must be eluted in filtered TE pH7.4 buffer.
 Plasmids that have been precipitated in ethanol and resuspended in TE buffer are not recommended, since any trace of residual alcohol might affect cell physiology and viability.

 Prepare a solution containing 2.5E10 copies per microliter of each plasmid.